bit-broker/website/content/en/docs/contributor/records.md

 {{% /alert %}}

 {{% alert color="info" %}}
-Your records are scoped to be within you data connector space only.
+Your records are scoped to be within your data connector space only.
 You cannot affect records delivered by another data connector, even within the same entity type and even if you have a clashing key space.
 {{% /alert %}}

 Here is the post body for an example upsert request for a set of three records: